Up to 50% off sofas & mattresses — limited‑time deals.

 Limitations

-The Pearce Square Arm’s biggest trade-off is that it’s built around relaxed comfort, not posture discipline.
-If you’re sensitive to slouching or you need consistent lumbar “hold,” you may find yourself constantly adjusting pillows and cushion position.
-Petite users can feel swallowed by the depth, and smaller rooms may struggle with a 40" deep silhouette.
-If you want a low-maintenance, quick-clean sofa, the loose-cushion style can feel like ongoing work.
+The Pearce Square Arm’s biggest trade-off is that it is built around relaxed comfort, not posture discipline.
+If you are sensitive to slouching or you need consistent lumbar hold, you may find yourself adjusting pillows and cushion position more than you would on a firmer sofa.
+Shorter sitters can feel swallowed by the depth, and smaller rooms may struggle with the 40" silhouette.
+If you want a low-maintenance, quick-clean sofa, the loose-cushion setup can feel like ongoing work.

 Vs. Alternatives